- Food and Cooking»

 - Turn off the heat and let the soup cool for a few minutes.
 Transfer to the blender and pulse until roughly blended, or use a hand blender.

 - Heat the soup to the desired temperature and add the lime juice and mix in rice, if using.
-Turn off the heat and serve with chopped cilantro and sour cream.
+Turn off the heat and serve with chopped cilantro.

 2: Black Bean and Rice Enchiladas